Hotel sourcing: There is no off season

 But sourcing is just the first step in the process.
 To get the results you need, it’s equally important to take a more dynamic approach to hotel program management.

 The key is monitoring.
 You need to be able to take advantage of lower rates available at your preferred hotels.
 You also need to know when hotels are closing out your rate making it challenging for you to meet your commitments.
 But monitoring alone is not enough.
-Analyzing that information and using it to measure the impact to your overall program is where the results lie.
+Analyzing that information and using it to measure the impact on your overall program is where the results lie.

 And how can you react to emerging trends in your data as they happen?
 A changing market requires an evolution in your approach.
 It is not about just having the data, it is about how you map and react to changes the data reveals.